 There isn't an original moment in Scott Rosenberg's derivative screenplay.
 When the Stepford allusions tap out, he turns to A Clockwork Orange for a climactic "conversion" sequence.
 It is also incredibly predictable; plot turns are telegraphed with all the subtlety of a sledgehammer.
 He even botches the de rigueur "twist" ending, which is neither surprising nor shocking nor of any real consequence.
 It's hard to fathom what in the script exactly attracted the involvement of a few X-Files vets--director David Nutter, composer Mark Snow (who wrote a terrifically eerie score that the film doesn't deserve), and, in small roles, X guest star Steve Railsback (Duane Barry, the guy who kidnapped Scully) and recurrent Chris Owens (Agent Jeffrey Spender, Cigarette-Smoking Man's son).
 As Steve, the hero with the requisite damaged past (he is haunted by the suicide of his older brother), James Marsden has blue eyes and clean-cut looks tailor-made for a Bop pinup--and all the emotional depth and acting range of the page it would be printed on.
 Katie Holmes, the standout cast member of TV's Dawson's Creek, is wasted as the token tattooed, body-pierced love interest.
 To paraphrase the theme of her hit show, you don't want to wait for this film to be over.
 Just leave.
 Better yet, just don't go in the first place.

-The Negotiator (R) BUY THE:Poster!
+The Negotiator (R)